Ship's anchor among possible causes of California oil spill

 Before the spill, Amplify had high hopes for the Beta oil field and was pouring millions of dollars into upgrades and new “side track” projects that would tap into oil by drilling laterally.

-“We have the opportunity to keep going for as long as we want,” Amplify CEO Martyn Willsher said in an August conference call with investors.
+“We have the opportunity to keep going for as long as we want,” Willsher said in an August conference call with investors.
 He added there was capacity “up to 20,000 barrels a day.”

 Investors shared Willsher’s optimism, sending the company’s stock up more than sevenfold since the beginning of the year to $5.75 at the close of trading on Friday.
 The stock plunged more than 40% in morning trading Monday.